 Pay homage to your home state(s) with a map-themed seating chart like this one, with tables named after California cities and neighborhoods that were meaningful to the couple.

 Photo: Sara Weir Photography

-Such a charming way to guide guests to their reception table: Embroidery hoops bearing guests' names and table assignments, individually cross-stitched and hung from twine with clothespins.
+Such a charming way to guide guests to their reception table!
+Feature embroidery hoops bearing guests’ names and table assignments, individually cross-stitched and hung from twine with clothespins.

 Photo: Jeff Loves Jessica

-Your guests will get a kick out of this seating display.
-This couple filled Himalayan sea salt shot glasses, which were calligraphed with each guest's name, with tequila and topped them with a slice of lime that also noted their table number.
-We'll drink to that!
+Your guests will enjoy this interactive seating display idea.
+This couple filled Himalayan sea salt shot glasses, which were calligraphed with each guest’s name, with tequila and topped them with a slice of lime that also noted their table number.
+We’ll drink to that!

 Photo: Shot Glass Seating Display

 If you’re planning a rustic wedding, this wood-framed seating display is the perfect complement (and won’t be very hard to DIY!).
 Print out table assignments and attach them to chicken wire with mini clothespins.
 Embellish the corners of the frame with greenery and flowers, then place the seating chart display in a prominent place at cocktail hour so guests can locate their seat.

 Photo: Amalie Orrange Photography

 Vintage Typewriter Seating Chart